nn

 What to Expect in a CBT Session

 We believe cost shouldn’t be a barrier to accessing quality mental health care.
+There are several ways to fund your psychology sessions at The Talk Shop.

-If you have an active funding approval through WorkCover, TAC, or NDIS, you will have no out-of-pocket cost for your psychology sessions at The Talk Shop.
+If you have an active funding approval through WorkCover or TAC, you will have no out-of-pocket cost for your sessions.

-💡 Not sure what funding you’re eligible for?
 Call us on 1300 224 665 and we’ll help you work out your options before your first session.

 Frequently Asked Questions